VerifyTests/Verify.RavenDB/readme.md

 <sup><a href='/src/Tests/Tests.cs#L15-L19' title='Snippet source file'>snippet source</a> | <a href='#snippet-enable' title='Start of snippet'>anchor</a></sup>
 <!-- endSnippet -->

 ## Usage

+Verifiying an [IDocumentSession](https://ravendb.net/docs/article-page/5.0/Csharp/client-api/session/what-is-a-session-and-how-does-it-work) will result in all pending changes being written to a snapshot.

 ### Document added